sunfall/caethboards/README.md

 * `-hexhex-`: Boards meant for any game that uses a regular hex-hex board.
 * `-y-`: Boards meant for the Game of Y.

-The `caeth_loz` boards are a variant art-style for Caeth boards that makes the overgame cells much more prominent, in the style of the Noc boards.
+The `caeth_loz-` boards are a variant art-style for Caeth boards that makes the overgame cells much more prominent, much like the Noc and Noeth designs.

 # The sizes and variants

 For a given overgame, there are usually several boards of different sizes.
-In addition, the PDFs are rendered two different ways for each board: one with light grey numbers representing the number of undergame nodes needed to claim a given cell, and one without those numbers.
+In addition, the PDFs are rendered two different ways for each board: one with light grey numbers representing the number of undergame nodes needed to claim a given cell, and one without those numbers; the latter have a `-no-counts` suffix.

 Some boards are small enough that multiple copies are present on the same page in the PDF.